ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample_individual.md

 # Slot: individual

-The Individual entity from which this Biospecimen or Sample was derived.
+The alias of the Individual entity from which this Biospecimen or Sample was derived.

 URI: [GHGA:Sample_individual](https://w3id.org/GHGA/Sample_individual)